Don Gosen: Early life and career

 Don Gosen's father was a teacher and his mother was a homemaker.
 Don Gosen was raised in Hermann and attended Hermann High School.
 He then received a BBA-BSBA and MBA from the University of Missouri.
 He then went to work for Boone County National Bank in Columbia as a commercial loan officer.
 He moved to upstate New York to continue his career in banking and insurance.
 For a small time he worked for several breweries, he received Brewing Certificate from the Institute of Brewing and Distilling in London, United Kingdom, and he received his brewing microbiology schooling from the Lallemand Institute in Montreal, Quebec, Canada.
 He then moved back to St. Louis where helped found the Tin Mill Brewing Company and where he has been a State Farm insurance agent for twenty years.
 Gosen is a member of the West County Chamber of Commerce, a member of the Wildwood Business Association, a member of the Master Brewers Association of St Louis, and a member and former president of the Wildwood Area Lion's Club.
-He currently lives in Chesterfield, with his wife and three children, and attends the Living Word United Methodist Church in Wildwood.
+He currently lives in Hermann Missouri and with his wife, and operates a Distillery there.
+He has 2 grandsons, Hunter, and Camden.